NEW SKIRMISHES BETWEEN ARMENIA AND AZERBAIJAN

-Armenia is counted as the first Christian state in the world and was the victim of genocide by the New Turks during the First World War.
+Armenia is counted as the first Christian state in the world and was the victim of genocide by the Young Turks during the First World War.
 A genocide whose victims are estimated at up to 1.5 million Armenians and which the whole world officially recognizes as such except for “a few states”.
 Among the “few states” that do not recognize it is the successor state of the “perpetrators” themselves, i.e. Turkey and its “brother state” Azerbaijan.
 Between the two is the small Armenia, with today 3 million inhabitants in the midst of volcanic high mountains.

 Nagorno-Karabakh, Stalin set borders

 For all Armenians, this also includes “their” southwestern high mountain range “Nagorno-Karabakh”, roughly the size of the Spanish Balearic island of Mallorca, which is the heartland of their millennia-old history for both Armenians and Azerbaijanis.